Search This Site

 We'll need a nice case for all this, and I have the perfect one.
 The Antec P182 is a sweet case.
 Plenty of room to run cables behind everything, tool-less design, and excellent airflow make this a great case for gaming computers.

-Gotta have a DVD drive to burn those movies and install all the software.
-I like the Samsung 20X DVD +- R SATA model.
+Need to have a DVD drive to burn those movies and install all the software.
+I am staying away from Blu-ray here, as in my opinion, it's just not worth the price yet.
+LightScribe has come down in price, so may as well have that on the drive.
+I like the Lite-On SATA DVD +- R model.
 Nice speed with LightScribe.
-Enough said.

 To view your gaming glory in widescreen, go with the Samsung 2253BW 22" Widescreen monitor.
 This will give you plenty of desktop space, and games will look great at 1680x1050.

 Finally, if you plan to overclock your system, then you'll want a better heat sink than is provided with the CPU.
-The Scythe Ninja is a monster of a cooler, but it will definitely take your temperatures down when overclocking, and most gaming computers are overclocked to eke out every ounce of power.
+The Thermaltake CL-P0114 is a monster of a cooler and it will definitely take your temperatures down when overclocking, and most gaming computers are overclocked to eke out every ounce of power.

-Here's the summary - I have used approximate prices, you may be able to find better deals:
+Here's the summary of what building the best gaming computer for your needs will cost.
+I have used approximate prices, you may be able to find better deals:

 • Intel Core 2 Duo E6850 - $329.00